-HAMPDEN-SYDNEY, VA-Hampden-Sydney College and the Athletics Hall of Fame recently announced its 25th class to be inducted on Saturday, October 27, 2012, at 11 am in the Kirk Athletic Center.
-Included in the Athletics Hall of Fame Class of 2012 are former soccer and lacrosse greats, and three Hampden-Sydney athletics fixtures.
-The five man class features soccer star Jeff Mencini '84, lacrosse standout Tom Oast '00, and three special citation alumni in John Ellis ’70, Bill Kirk ’72, and Joe Viar ’63.
+HAMPDEN-SYDNEY, VA-Hampden-Sydney College and the Athletics Hall of Fame announce its 26th class to be inducted on Saturday, November 9, 2013, at 11 am in the Kirk Athletic Center.
+Included in the Athletics Hall of Fame Class of 2013 are former lacrosse, soccer, and football greats, and a staple of the athletics department for the past 44 years.
+The four man class features lacrosse standout Tom Oast '00, soccer star Josh Dickens ’02, football record holder Chris Scott ’03, and head equipment manager Earl Ross.

 Tom Oast is regarded as one of the best lacrosse defensemen to play at Hampden-Sydney.
 Oast was a four-year letter winner from 1997 to 2000 while helping the Tigers to an ODAC Championship in 1998 and NCAA appearances in 1998 and 1999.
 As a junior, Oast earned First Team All-ODAC and Third Team All-America honors.
 He topped his junior year by earning First Team All-ODAC and First Team All-America honors while being named the 2000 ODAC Player of the Year.
 In addition, Oast led the nation in ground balls that season with 123 – a mark that ranks second all time in school history.